-So for those of us that either don’t live in the USA, want a vegan version or just don’t like Lime Crime’s morals I’ve got you a dupe for their much praised Velvetines.
+So for those of us that either doesn’t live in the USA, want a vegan version or just don’t like Lime Crime’s morals I’ve got you a dupe for their much-praised Velvetines.

 So it’s Sleek MakeUP’s Matte Me that is the dupe.
 They’re brand new on the market and as of yet haven’t hit stores.
 They are due to hit stores soon but as of yet Sleek is not giving up a date.
 They are however available on their website.

 Sleek describes Matte Me as a matte finish liquid lipstick that glides on in one smooth application, with no need for a second coat.